Hardness Shore A vs. Shore D

 Figure 1: Comparison between Shore A and Shore D durometer indenters.
 Taken from Wikipedia "Shore durometer" page.

-It is common to use either Shore A or Shore D scales to measure the hardness of a tubing in microfluidics.
+It is common to use either Shore A or Shore D scales to measure the hardness of tubing in microfluidics.
 While Shore A is mostly used for soft-walled materials (silicone, Tygon), Shore D is preferred for harder materials (polymers like PTFE, PEEK, etc.).

 Use the following table to convert your Shore A or Shore D value in one or the other scale: